 - Medications: some medications can be less effective or have interactions with birth control so be sure to share all medication information with your dentist.

 - Time: the amount of time a woman uses hormone-based birth control also increases their risk of gum disease.

 While there are many different things for a woman to consider when choosing the right birth control method, making sure oral health is minimally impacted can be achieved by maintaining good oral care practices.

 Keep Up With Good Oral Health Care Habits

 The best way to keep your mouth, gums and teeth healthy is pretty simple – practice good oral health care habits.
 With just a few minutes twice a day, a woman can make a simple, positive and effective change to her health.
 Dentists recommend brushing your teeth twice daily.
 In addition, use floss and alcohol free mouthwash daily to clear additional bacteria from your teeth and mouth, especially in the harder to reach areas.
 Between meals, chew sugar-free gum, and schedule a visit to your dentist at least twice a year.
 At those regular dental check ups, make sure you tell your dentist about any medications, including birth control that you are taking to make sure any required prescriptions do not impact the effectiveness of your birth control.

 If you want to learn more about birth control and oral health, or are concerned about your swollen or bleeding gums, we can help!
-Find a PERFECT TEETH dental office in Colorado, New Mexico, or Arizona today or call us at 844-717-9588 for more information.
+Find a PERFECT TEETH dental office in Colorado, New Mexico, or Arizona today.